 If you are getting them for the first time and need to undergo tooth extractions, your dentist will place immediate dentures the same day the teeth are removed.
 You will wear them during your healing time and until the permanent dentures arrive.
-Therefore, these are actually just temporary, which you will most probably wear only for 6 to 8 months.
+Therefore, these are actually just temporary, and you will most probably wear them only for 6 to 8 months.

-Patients who want a more aesthetic and natural-looking smile can get their dentures customised.
+Patients who want a more aesthetic and natural-looking smile can get their dentures customized.
 These are more expensive and you can see them before they are completed.
 The dentist and dental lab will ensure that they suit your specific needs.

-These dentures sit on top of the gums — held in place by dental implants.
+This type sits on top of the gums — held in place by dental implants.
 Patients can have these for both the upper and lower jaw given their oral needs.

 There are other types of dentures too.
 These include implant-supported, economy, upper, and economy dentures.

-Choosing among different Types
+Choosing Among Different Types

 Dentures Specialist in Seattle